 - You can also use argan oil as a heat protector before straightening.
 Just smooth a few drops over your hair before using the tongs.

 - Argan oil is non comedogenic (meaning that it won’t block your pores), so it’s a great oil to use for acne.
-You can use argan oil in the oil cleansing method [link to oil cleansing article on blog], or you can use it as a moisturising facial oil.
+You can use argan oil in the oil cleansing method, or you can use it as a moisturising facial oil.
 Argan oil will also help reduce inflammation and promotes healing.

 - Use it as a facial moisturiser.
 I like to smooth a couple of drops over my face after cleansing every night, and then you can apply your moisturiser over the top as normal for deep hydration while you sleep.

 - Pregnant women can use argan oil to help prevent stretchmarks.
 The high vitamin E content can help increase the elasticity of the skin (which your belly sure needs when you’re pregnant!)

 - For a moisturising scrub, add a few drops of argan oil to a spoonful of brown sugar.
 It makes a very simple, yet very effective moisturising foot scrub.
 Of course, you don’t just have to use it on your feet – use it anywhere on your body.